How to Build an Effective L&D Strategy (+12 Examples)

 To create engaging learning paths, and to properly measure the effectiveness of your training, you’ll need to invest a chunk of your L&D budget into various types of L&D tools.

-Modern L&D tools empower L&D teams to author, design, and publish learning courses in different formats, as well as track progress, host courses, assess knowledge retainment, collect feedback, create in-app experiences, and more.
+Modern L&D tools empower L&D teams to author, design, and publish learning courses in different formats, track progress, host courses, assess knowledge retainment, collect feedback, create in-app experiences, and more.

 A few of the most popular tools in an L&D tech stack include: